OpenMDAO/POEMs/POEM_015/POEM_015.md

 Users will set/get variables with any valid `natural_name`, and OpenMDAO will resolve that to the source name before performing the set/get operation on true source.

-Stated another way, with `auto_ivc=True`, users will no longer be able to set input values for anything directly.
+Stated another way, users will no longer be able to set input values for anything directly.
 Instead, all variable names will be resolved to their `source_name` (which will be an output) before set/get operations.

 **Example:**